 The Young Leaders of the Americas Initiative (YLAI) is a Professional Fellows Program that empowers entrepreneurs and innovative civil society leaders to strengthen capacity and advance their entrepreneurial ideas to contribute to social and economic development in their communities and region.

-In the Fall 2017, 250 YLAI Professional Fellows from Latin America and the Caribbean will expand their leadership and entrepreneurial experience through fellowships in cities throughout the U.S., placing business and social entrepreneurs in start-ups, small businesses, non-governmental organizations, and similar entities.
+250 YLAI Professional Fellows from Latin America and the Caribbean expanded their leadership and entrepreneurial experience through fellowships in cities throughout the U.S., placing business and social entrepreneurs in start-ups, small businesses, non-governmental organizations, and similar entities.
 Through individualized entrepreneurial mentorships, the YLAI Entrepreneurship Institute and a leadership summit, YLAI Fellows will accelerate their commercial and social ventures’ success and develop specific action plans to carry out upon return to their home countries.
 YLAI Professional Fellows will build networks, linkages, and lasting partnerships to attract investments and support for their entrepreneurial ventures.

-The online application for the YLAI Professional Fellows Program can be found here as well as how to sign up for the broader YLAI Network.
+The online application for the 2020 YLAI Professional Fellows Program will be posted here soon.

 Program Length5 weeks